National Energy Program: Abolition

-Western alienation in Canada
+Legacy and Western alienation

 The NEP was extremely unpopular in Western Canada, especially in Alberta, where most of Canada's oil is produced.
 With natural resources falling constitutionally within the domain of provincial jurisdictions, many Albertans viewed the NEP as a detrimental intrusion by the federal government into the province's affairs.
 Edmonton economist Scarfe argued that for people in Western Canada, especially Alberta, the NEP was perceived to be at their expense in benefiting the eastern provinces.

 Particularly vilified was Prime Minister Pierre Trudeau, whose Liberals had no seat west of Manitoba.
 Ed Clark, a senior bureaucrat in the Trudeau Liberal government, helped to develop the National Energy Program and earned himself the moniker "Red Ed" in the Alberta oil industry.
 Shortly after Brian Mulroney had taken office, Clark was fired.

-Petro-Canada, established in 1976, was responsible for implementing much of the Program.
+Petro-Canada, established in 1975, was responsible for implementing much of the Program.
 Petro-Canada was given the backronym "Pierre Elliott Trudeau Rips Off Canada" by opponents of the National Energy Program.

 According to Mary Elizabeth Vicente, an Edmonton librarian who wrote an article on the National Energy Program in 2005, the popular western slogan during the NEP, appearing on many bumper stickers, was "Let the Eastern bastards freeze in the dark."
-Other bumpers stated "I’d rather push this thing a mile than buy gas from PetroCan."
+Other bumpers stated "I'd rather push this thing a mile than buy gas from PetroCan."

 McKenzie argued in 1981 that politically, the NEP heightened distrust of the federal government in Western Canada, especially in Alberta, where many believed the NEP to be an intrusion of the federal government into an area of provincial jurisdiction.